Table of Contents

-Transferring grad schools may be your only option to complete your graduate degree, but it’s important that you understand your needs and why you want to switch schools.
-A self-assessment is the best way to figure out whether a transfer is really what you want.
+Transferring grad schools may be your only option to complete your degree, but you should have a clear answer about why you want to switch schools.
+It would be pointless if your new institution didn’t meet your needs.
+To figure out whether a transfer is right for you, consider the following points:

 2. Check the School’s Requirements

-Once you’re sure that you want to transfer grad school, you need to check with the institution you want to transfer to for detailed information on the grad school transfer eligibility criteria.
-It is not as simple as just switching schools to complete your master’s.
-Graduation programs are generally more complex than undergraduate courses, so it’s important to keep a few things in mind, which we’ll cover below.
+Once you’re sure that you want to transfer grad schools, start obtaining detailed information on the grad school transfer eligibility criteria.
+It is not as simple as switching to a new university for an undergrad degree: Graduate programs are generally more complex.

-Check the grad school transfer students page on the school’s website and read their guidelines.
-The steps may vary depending on the institution, so it is best to check their website and discuss your requirements with the transfer office over the phone or in person.
-They will give you a general idea of what you need to do to get your transfer request approved.
+Check guidelines regarding graduate transfer credits on the school’s student web pages.
+Since grad school requirements depend on the institution, discuss your requirements with the transfer office over the phone, via email, and/or in person.
+They’ll give you a stronger idea of what’s needed to get your transfer request approved.

 3. Pull Together Your Transcripts

-The next thing you’ll need to do is get an official transcript from your old school.
-Before you can start transferring your graduate credits, your new school will need to see evidence of the courses you’ve completed.
-Get onto this as quickly as you can, as official transcripts can take up to several weeks to order.
+Before you can start applying, your new school will need to see evidence of your completed courses.
+You’ll need an official transcript from your old/current school as quickly as possible, as official transcripts can take up to several weeks to receive.

-Note that you don’t need to be currently enrolled in order to transfer graduate credits.
-Although it depends on the field of study, most credits do not have an expiration date if they are from a nationally accredited institution.
-So even if you dropped out of grad school five years ago you may be able to transfer your credits — it’s definitely worth a shot.
+You don’t need to be currently enrolled to transfer graduate credits.
+While it depends on the field of study, most credits don’t have an expiration date if they’re from a nationally-accredited institution.
+Even if you dropped out of grad school three years ago, you might be able to transfer some – or all – of your credits.

-Usually, you will be able to transfer more credits if seeking a similar degree, for example if transferring from one AACSB-accredited MBA to another, but will be more limited if switching to a different master’s degree.
+Usually, you’ll be able to transfer more credits if seeking a similar degree (like if you relocate from one AACSB-accredited MBA to another).
+However, your options will certainly be more limited if you change to a completely different master’s degree.

 4. Write a Strong Statement

-It will depend on the institution, but when transferring graduate schools you will usually need to go through the normal process to apply to your new school.
-This often includes writing a personal statement that outlines your experience and qualifications, and explains your motivations.
+While this depends on the institution, students will usually need to go through the normal application process when transferring graduate schools.
+This often includes writing a personal statement that outlines their experience/qualifications and explains their motivations.

-As a transfer student, it’s important to address the elephant in the room when writing your personal statement, that is, why are you looking to transfer schools.
-Your new school may be concerned that you are undedicated or have had problems working with your professors or advisors.
-All institutions look for students who will stay the course and become a credit to the school.
-So it’s important to prepare a strong statement or meet the selection committee in person to explain why you want a transfer.
+As a transfer student, it’s important to address the elephant in the room when writing your personal statement: Why are you looking to transfer schools?
+Your new institution may be concerned that you are undedicated or have had problems working with your professors or advisors.
+All institutions desire graduate students that become a credit to the school, so be prepared to create a strong statement – and even meet the selection committee in person to explain why you want a transfer.

 5. Get Recommendation Letters

-In the same way, you may be required to submit recommendation letters as part of your application.
-Strong recommendation letters are critical and increase your chances of being selected for the program.
-Request a recommendation letter from your professors and advisors.
+As part of your application, you may also be required to submit letters of recommendation.
+These documents are critical and increase your chances of being selected for the program, so be sure to request a recommendation letter from your professors and advisors.

-Even if recommendation letters are not required, it is a good idea to present two or three to help your chances.
-If you have a strong track record at your current institution, your new school may waive certain admission requirements, such as the GMAT/GRE.
+Even if recommendation letters aren’t required, presenting two or three is good practice to increase your chances.
+If you have a strong track record at your current institution, your new school may waive certain admission requirements (such as the GMAT and GRE).

 Generally, your new school will need you to fill out a transfer credit request form.
-This may be called a “Transfer of Graduate Credit” or something else — ask the school’s graduate admission office.
-You’ll usually need to specify the credits you want to transfer, and detail the coursework to show how it meets your new school’s requirements.
+This may be called a “Transfer of Graduate Credit” or something similar, but the school’s graduate admission office can tell you specifics.
+You’ll need to specify the credits you want to transfer, then detail the coursework to show how it meets your new school’s requirements.